Toronto Magnetic and Meteorological Observatory

-The Toronto Magnetic and Meteorological Observatory is a historical observatory located on the grounds of the University of Toronto's St. George campus, in Toronto, Ontario, Canada.
+The Toronto Magnetic and Meteorological Observatory, formally the Louis B. Stewart Observatory, is a historical observatory located on the St. George campus of the University of Toronto, in Toronto, Ontario, Canada.
 The original log building was constructed in 1840 as part of a worldwide research project run by Edward Sabine to determine the cause of fluctuations in magnetic declination.
 Measurements from the Toronto site demonstrated that sunspots were responsible for this effect on Earth's magnetic field.
 When this project concluded in 1853, the observatory was rebuilt in stone by the Canadian government and served as the country's primary meteorological station and official timekeeper for over fifty years.
 The observatory is considered the birthplace of Canadian astronomy.